 To the best of our knowledge, no study has investigated mediation pathways on parenting stress reduction among parents of adolescents in LMICs.
-Therefore and based on the model shown in Figure 1, we assume that 1) the improvement in parent-child relationship, 2) improved parental mental health (reduced depressive symptoms) and 3) improvement in family economic status at follow-up intervention, would mediate the association between the PLH intervention impact and parenting stress reduction.
+Therefore, the current study aims to investigate the mechanism of change in a parenting programme (Parenting for Lifelong Health [PLH]) on reducing parenting stress among parents and primary caregivers of adolescents in South Africa through three potential mediators: parent-child relationships; parental mental health, and family financial conditions.
+Based on the model shown in Figure 1, we expect that 1) improved parent-child relationships; 2) improved parental mental health (reduced depressive symptoms); and 3) improved family financial conditions at follow-up, would mediate the association between the PLH intervention and parenting stress reduction.

-METHODOLOGY
+Methodology

 Study design and sampling

-In this pragmatic cluster randomized controlled trial, the total sample compromised 552 parents of adolescents M = 49.37; (SD = 14.69) who were recruited from 40 communities (located in 34 rural villages and in three large peri-urban townships) in South Africa’s Eastern Cape province.
-Further information about the study design and about the sample and the corresponding inclusion/exclusion criteria can be found in [hidden for peer review].
+In this quantitative study, a pragmatic cluster randomized controlled trial stratified by urban/rural location was conducted.
+The total sample comprised 552 parents and primary caregivers of adolescents (aged, Median = 49.37; Standard Deviation = 14.69) who were recruited from 40 communities in South Africa’s Eastern Cape Province.
+We selected 40 communities (34 rural villages and 3 large peri-urban townships) within a 2-hour drive of a rural town (the research team’s base) in South Africa’s Eastern Cape Province.
+All the areas included in the study suffer high rates of unemployment, poor infrastructure and a high HIV/AIDS prevalence (Department of Health, 2012).

+Inclusion criteria

+Primary caregivers of adolescents (aged 10–18) were recruited from rural and peri-urban settlements within a 1-hour driving distance of King William’s Town, in the Eastern Cape province of South Africa.
+Parents and caregivers of adolescents were referred by a range of social services, schools, and local chieftains, and were also able to self-refer as struggling with an adolescent.
+All participants completed a brief screening questionnaire to ascertain if there were regular arguments at home with their adolescent child.

+Exclusion criteria

+Following pragmatic trial principles, there were no exclusion criteria for parents or primary caregivers.
+However, if a participant had learning disabilities which hindered their ability to consent, they were not included in the study for ethical reasons.
+There were no requirements for a biological relationship between caregiver and adolescent, but the participant had to be the primary caregiver of the child, and the child had to live in their home for at least three nights per week.
+Approval from local traditional or political leaders (chieftains and ward councillors) was sought prior to entry into the community, and communities were estimated to be safe enough (during daylight hours and with local support) to hold parenting group meetings without serious risk to the participants.

-Randomization was stratified by rural/urban location and conducted after baseline by using random numbers generated by an independent, blinded statistician (LC).
-Complete randomization within strata used a 1:1 intervention: control ratio.
-The sample included 270 families in the intervention arm and 282 families in the control arm (M = 14 families per cluster, SD = 1.9).
-Blinding of participants and program providers was not feasible for parenting programs.
+Randomization was stratified by rural/urban location and conducted after baseline by using random numbers generated by an independent, blinded statistician (CL).
+Complete randomization within strata used a 1:1 intervention to control ratio.
+The sample included 270 parents and primary caregivers in the intervention arm and 282 parents and primary caregivers in the control arm (M [median] = 14 parents\primary caregivers per cluster, SD [standard deviation] = 1.9).
+Blinding of participants and programme providers was not feasible for the parenting programme.

-Ethical approval for the study was given by relevant institutions [hidden for peer review].
+Ethical approval for the study was given by relevant institutions [removed for peer review].

 Procedure and data collection